Cato Institute: Funding, tax status, and corporate structure

-The Cato Institute is classified as a 501(c)(3) organization under U.S. Internal Revenue Code.
+The Cato Institute is classified as a 501(c)(3) organization under the U.S. Internal Revenue Code.
 For revenue, the institute is largely dependent on private contributions and does not receive government funding.
-The Cato Institute reported fiscal year 2015 revenue of $37.3 million and expenses of $29.4 million.
+The Cato Institute reported the fiscal year 2015 revenue of $37.3 million and expenses of $29.4 million.
 According to the organization's annual report, $32.1 million came from individual donors, $2.9 million came from foundations, $1.2 million came from program revenue and other income, and $1 million came from corporations.

-Sponsors of Cato have included FedEx, Google, CME Group and Whole Foods Market.
 The Nation reported support for Cato from the tobacco industry in a 2012 story.

 Funding details

 Funding details as of FYE March 2020:

 Net assets as of FYE March 2020: $81,391,000.

 Shareholder dispute and departure of Ed Crane

-In 2011, there were to be four shareholders of the Cato Institute.
-They were Charles and David Koch, Ed Crane, and William A. Niskanen.
+In 2011, there were four shareholders of the Cato Institute: Charles and David Koch, Ed Crane, and William A. Niskanen.
 Niskanen died in October 2011.
 In March 2012, a dispute broke out over the ownership of Niskanen's shares.
 Charles and David Koch filed suit in Kansas, seeking to void his shareholder seat.
-The Kochs argued that Niskanen's shares should first be offered to the board of the institute, and then to the remaining shareholders.
-Crane contended that Niskanen's share belonged to his widow, Kathryn Washburn, and that the move by the Kochs was an attempt to turn Cato into "some sort of auxiliary for the G.O.P ...
+The Kochs argued that Niskanen's shares should first be offered to the board of the institute, and then to the remaining shareholders, while Crane contended that Niskanen's shares belonged to his widow, Kathryn Washburn, and that the move by the Kochs was an attempt to turn Cato into "some sort of auxiliary for the G.O.P ...
 It's detrimental to Cato, it's detrimental to Koch Industries, it's detrimental to the libertarian movement."
 Those who supported Cato's existing management rallied around the "Save Cato" banner, while those who supported the Koch brothers, called "For a Better Cato".

 In June 2012, Cato announced an agreement in principle to settle the dispute by changing the institute's governing structure.
 Under the agreement, a board replaced the shareholders and Crane, who at the time was also chief executive officer, retired.
 Former BB&T bank CEO John A. Allison IV replaced him.
 The Koch brothers agreed to drop two lawsuits.

 In 2018, several former Cato employees alleged longtime sexual harassment by Crane, going back to the 1990s and continuing until his departure in 2012.
 Politico reported that he settled one such claim in 2012.
 Crane denied the allegations.